ycm-core/YouCompleteMe/README.md

 YCM will re-index your tags files if it detects that they have been modified.

 The only supported tag format is the [Exuberant Ctags format][ctags-format].
 The format from "plain" ctags is NOT supported.
+Ctags needs to be called with the `--fields=+l` option (that's a lowercase `L`, not a one) because YCM needs the `language:<lang>` field in the tags output.

 See the _FAQ_ for pointers if YCM does not appear to read your tag files.

 Default: `1`